nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 | Best For | Enterprise standardization | Rapid development & Domain complexity |

 **For a deeper comparison including migration strategies, hybrid approaches, and team-based recommendations, see [Vertical Slice vs. Clean Architecture: Which Should You Choose?](/vertical-slice-vs-clean-architecture)**

+**Looking for folder organization patterns?** See the [VSA folder structure guide](/vertical-slice-architecture-folder-structure) comparing 4 different approaches.

 ## Example Vertical Slice Architecture Project solution in C# .NET 9